idiv-biodiversity/reflections_pollination_ecology/README.md

 - `/R/fig_2_linear_models.R`
 - `/R/fig_3_network.R`

-Before running any of the mentioned scripts, run the `/R/01_packages.R` to load or install the needed packages.
+Before running the scripts, execute `/R/01_packages.R` to load (and install if the case) the needed R packages.
+Check the comments in the script for some suggestions for installing older versions of the packages.

-Each of the three scripts calls at run-time some helper scripts (so the user should not worry about running the helpers).
+Note also that, each of the three scripts calls at run-time some helper scripts (so the user should not worry about running the helpers).

-Note that, figures 1 (the comparison word cloud) and 3 (the bigrame network) were also processed in [Inkscape](https://inkscape.org/en/).
+Note that, figures 1 (the comparison word cloud) and 3 (the bigrame network) were also further processed in [Inkscape](https://inkscape.org/en/).